 Xichen tried to say, “I’ll pay for your stay—”

 “No,” she interrupted, curt and heavy.
 “No, master Lan, I think you should just leave and forget about us.”

-Finally, when he could not stand it anymore, Lan Xichen asked: “Who was it?”
+Finally, when he could not stand it anymore, Lan Xichen asked: “Who did this to him?”

 Wen Qing laughed.

-Lan Xichen suffered in silence the sight of her shaking above the floorboards of the inn, the jumping of her chest and shoulders which could have looked like sobs to anyone standing further away.
+Lan Xichen suffered in silence the sight of her shaking above the floorboards of the inn.
+The jumping of her chest and shoulders could have looked like sobs to anyone standing further away.